Artic144/Stardew-damage-calculator/README.md

 `3 emeralds = +18 true speed = +9 tooltip speed`.

 These daggers already have a total attack time so low that it's impractical and probably wasteful to apply emeralds to them, but a fun thought experiment nonetheless.
 For more information on weapon speed see `StardewValley::Tools::MeleeWeapon` and [the wiki](https://stardewvalleywiki.com/Speed).
-For the purposes of this damage calculator I do not consider speed as I am currently interested in the raw damage per hit of a weapon, not the damage per second output.
 ___
 - Amethyst - `StardewValley::AmethystEnchantment`
 ```c#